microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 3. When the content process creates it's swap chain, it will raise an event which the window process will use to connect that swap chain to the window process's `SwapChainPanel`.
-4. The will process output from the connection and draw to the swap chain.
+4. The content process will read output from the connection and draw to the swap chain.
 The contents that are rendered to the swap chain will be visible in the window process's `SwapChainPanel`, because they share the same underlying kernel object.